althafhpa/playwright/README.md

 OKTA_REDIRECT_URI=your_redirect_uri

-Test Configuration
+**Test Configuration**

-# Test mode: EMBED or FULL
+Test mode: EMBED or FULL

-TEST_MODE=EMBED
+Example: TEST_MODE=EMBED

-# URLs file for local testing
+**URLS File**

+For Local Testing:

 URLS_FILE=urls-local.json

-Example .env.local file:
+For GitHub Actions:

+URLS file is generated using script custom/scripts/generate-matrix-config.js in the workflow.

+**Envirnonment Variables:**

+File .env.local and for GitHub Actions use GitHub Secrets.

 HTTP_PASSWORD=your_password